 Spring-flowering crocus come into flower as the sun warms up the soil.
 However, autumn-flowering crocuses respond to decreasing soil temperatures.
 So, in milder autumns, flowering may not be so vigorous if the nights aren’t cool enough.

 How to propagate crocuses

 Crocuses will multiply once established and create their own colonies.
 If you want to propagate your collection, dig up large clumps in autumn and split them into smaller ones, or clean off individual corms and pot up.

-Crocuses: problem solving
+Growing crocuses: problem solving